This is a list of things that personally cause me some issues as a yuri anime fan.

 Receiving a happy ending by getting together with someone you love is certainly a good thing, but not every character has to be paired off like that.
 Don’t force a ship simply out of whimsical desire.

-I’m of the opinion that Class S still influences the modern yuri genre to this day.
+I’m of the opinion that Class S still (at least slightly) influences the modern yuri genre to this day.
 For those of you who are unaware, Class S predates yuri and stories within the Class S genre featured two females having a temporal relationship before one woman or both women decide that they should move on to heterosexual relationships that are considered to be “real.”

 That sort of faulty reasoning is both heteronormative as well as incredibly dismissive of LGBTQ relationships.
 Yet such a notion lives on with a few characters claiming they’re just experimenting or that they’re only “gay until graduation.”